dibyo20/MajorProject/README.md

 # MajorProject
-This is my new project - Wanderlust
+This is my First project - Wanderlust